colonyengine/colony/devref/DEVREF-lexicon.md

 - **reify**: The action of converting *abstract* data in the *metadata* to *reified* data in the *runtime* at engine start.

+- **resource-cache**: An in memory storage system in the engine which deduplicates requests when loading data and only holds one instance of anything in main memory.

 - **runtime**: This is all of the code being executed and the ephemeral state of the engine when the engine is started and executing.
 When the engine stops executing, there is no more *runtime*.
 This word means both the engine and the